Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Equations of motion

 \subsection{Orbits in the Schwarzschild spacetime}

 In the following, we apply the general results of the previous section to the Schwarzschild spacetime.
-Since the relativistic EOM is usually considered in a proper time parametrization, we do only explicitly give this result.
-However, the EOM parametrized by the coordinate time can be easily deduced from Eqs.\ \eqref{Eq_general_diff_ct} and \eqref{Eq_general_diff_ct2}.
+Since the relativistic EOM is usually considered in area coordinates and a proper time parametrization, we do only explicitly give this result.
+However, the other cases can be easily deduced from Eqs.\ \eqref{Eq_general_diff_ct} and \eqref{Eq_general_diff_ct2}.

 Written in the form of Eq.\ \eqref{Eq_EOM_metric_equatorial}, where we identify $\xi = r$, the induced Schwarzschild metric in the equatorial plane reads

 The Lagrangian for a particle moving in the Schwarzschild spacetime now becomes